MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-tooling-teach-q-and-a.md

 ### Define an adjective filter condition

 Sometimes, you might want to define terms that act as a condition on the underlying data.
-An example could be 'Awesome Publishers'.
+An example could be 'Awesome Publishers.'
 'Awesome' could be a condition that only selects publishers that have published X number of products.
 Q&A tries to detect adjectives and then provides the prompt:

 - **that have**